risk-first/website/risks/Feature-Risk.md

 This risk applies equally well when building a software product, as the software you're building is effectively your stock and its value is whatever the market places on it (i.e. what people are willing to pay).

-Even projects that are internal to a company are not immune:  they still need to have a value to the company, and therefore have Market Risk.
+Even projects that are internal to a company are not immune:  they still need to have a value to the company and therefore suffer Market Risk.

 Since the _market_ decides what it is prepared to pay, Market Risk tends to be outside your control.
 Although, as shown in the diagram, you can use tools like **marketing** to try and engage with your market and get them to see the value in what you are doing.